Luxulicious/SOA/README.md

 # Scriptable Object Architecture
-<b>WARNING THIS PROJECT HAS NOT BEEN THOROUGHLY TESTED YET, USE AT YOUR OWN RISK.</b>

 ## What is SOA (Scriptable Object Architecture)?
 A package for creating an scriptable object based game architecture.